-MacKay Shields offers many of its investment strategies through a variety of investment products, including, without limitation, separately managed accounts, private funds, mutual funds, and ETFs.
+MacKay Shields' investment strategies are available through a variety of investment products, including, without limitation, separately managed accounts, private funds, mutual funds, and ETFs.
 Given the different structures of these products, certain clients are subject to terms and conditions that are materially different or more advantageous than available under different products.
-For example, mutual funds offer investors the ability to redeem from the fund daily, while private funds offer less frequent liquidity.
-Similarly, a client with a separately managed account may have more transparency regarding the positions held in its account than would be available to an investor in a collective investment vehicle.
+For example, mutual funds offer investors the ability to redeem from the fund daily, while private funds typically offer less frequent liquidity.
+Similarly, a client with a separately managed account will have more transparency regarding the positions held in its account than would be available to an investor in a collective investment vehicle.
 Further, separately managed account clients have the ability to terminate their investment management agreement with little or no notice (subject to the terms of the investment advisory agreement or similar agreement).